Kelly-Moore Paints to close all its stores nationwide

 “I’m extremely disappointed and saddened by this outcome, as the entire Kelly-Moore team made incredible efforts to continue innovating and serving the unique needs of professional painting contractors,” Kelly-Moore Paints CEO Charles Gassenheimer said in a news release.
 “The ownership group’s commitment from day one was to fix the business if we could.
 Sadly, no matter how great the Kelly-Moore team, products and reputation for service, we simply couldn’t overcome the massive legal and financial burdens that have been weighing on the Company for many years.”

-Kelly-Moore Paints will continue to fulfill its remaining customer orders at its distribution facility in Union City.
-Kelly-Moore Paints, which was founded in 1946 in San Carlos, has opened over 150 stores across the county.
+Kelly-Moore Paints will continue to fulfill its remaining customer orders at its distribution facility in Union City, California.
+Kelly-Moore Paints, which was founded in 1946 in San Carlos, California, has opened over 150 stores across the county.

 In 2022, Kelly-Moore Paints was sold to Flacks Group, the U.S.-based global investment firm said in a news release.